NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

 New hyperoptimization metrics with fold and replica statistics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The hyperopt measures discussed above are all based on performing a single replica fit per fold.
-However one may also wish to run the hyperoptimization algorithm on fits consisting of many
+However, one may also wish to run the hyperoptimization algorithm on fits consisting of many
 replicas per fold.
 This is a feasible option in ``n3fit``, since it has been optimised to
 efficiently run many replica fits in parallel on GPU.